LautrecSec/SC-100-Exam-Notes/SC-100 Exam Notes.md

 ### Microsoft Cloud Security Benchmark (MCSB)
 The MCSB is a set of security best practices and recommendations specifically for securing cloud resources in Microsoft Azure.
 It acts as a benchmark for cloud security.
 Key aspects include:

+Controls for logging and threat detection are controls for detecting threats on the cloud, and enabling, collecting, and storing audit logs for cloud services.
+These services include enabling detection, investigation, and remediation processes with controls to generate high-quality alerts with native threat detection in cloud services.

 Zero Trust Rapid Modernization Plan (RaMP)
 Top Priorities: